algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specifications.md

 ### 2.1 What is our software used for?<!--Like a GPS to move between 2 points-->

 The software is a GPS like, a software that use some algorithms[^2] to define for you the quickest path between two points, landmarks to be precise.
 When you start it, after some verifications on our side, it will be ask you to enter your current place and where you want to go.
-The answer will be send in a specific format (JSON[^3]) and you will be able to know the optimized path.
+The answer will be send in a specific format (JSON[^3] or XML[^4]) and you will be able to know the optimized path.
 To know the error rate or any percentage directly link to a performance section, please look at [3.1 Hardware](#31-hardware).

 ### 2.2 What the application used to work?<!--The Algorithm (can be explained with a graph), the code (language) and more-->